Approximate Graph Colouring and the Crystal with a Hollow Shadow: Introduction

-By letting $\A=\B$ in the definition of a $\PCSP$, one obtains the standard (non-promise) \emph{constraint satisfaction problem} ($\CSP$)~\cite{Feder98:monotone}. $\PCSPs$ were introduced by Austrin, Guruswami, and H{\aa}stad~\cite{AGH17} and Brakensiek and Guruswami~\cite{BG21:sicomp} as a general framework for studying approximability of perfectly satisfiable $\CSPs$ and have emerged as a new exciting direction in constraint satisfaction that requires different techniques than $\CSPs$.\footnote{It is customary to study $\parCSPs$ on more general objects than digraphs, known as \emph{relational structures}, which consist of a collection of relations of arbitrary arities on a vertex set, cf.~\cite{BBKO21}.} Recent works on $\PCSPs$ include those using analytical methods~\cite{Bhangale21:stoc,Braverman21:itcs,BGS23,Bhangale22:stoc} and those building on algebraic methods~\cite{BG19,bgwz20,GS20:icalp, AB21,Barto21:stacs,BWZ21,Butti21:mfcs,Barto22:soda, cz23sicomp:clap,NZ22} developed in~\cite{BBKO21}.
+By letting $\A=\B$ in the definition of a $\PCSP$, one obtains the standard (non-promise) \emph{Constraint Satisfaction Problem} ($\CSP$)~\cite{Feder98:monotone}. $\PCSPs$ were introduced by Austrin, Guruswami, and H{\aa}stad~\cite{AGH17} and Brakensiek and Guruswami~\cite{BG21} as a general framework for studying approximability of perfectly satisfiable $\CSPs$ and have emerged as a new exciting direction in constraint satisfaction that requires different techniques than $\CSPs$.
+Recent works on $\PCSPs$ include those using analytical methods~\cite{Bhangale21:stoc,Braverman21:itcs,BGS23,Bhangale22:stoc} and those building on algebraic methods~\cite{BG19,bgwz20,GS20:icalp, AB21,Barto21:stacs,BWZ21,Butti21:mfcs,Barto22:soda, cz23sicomp:clap,NZ22} developed in~\cite{BBKO21}.
 However, most basic questions are still wide open, including complexity classifications and applicability of different types of algorithms.

 Two main algorithmic techniques have been utilised for solving CSPs and their variants: enforcing (some type of) \emph{local consistency}, and solving (generalisations of) \emph{linear equations}.
 The first type of algorithms divides a given CSP into multiple small CSPs, each of which requires meeting \emph{local} constraints on a portion of the instance of bounded size, and then enforces \emph{consistency} between all solutions (called partial homomorphisms); i.e., it requires that solutions should agree on the intersection of their domains.
 Instead, the second type of algorithms seeks a \emph{global} solution that satisfies a \emph{linearised} version of the constraints.
 More precisely, it is always possible to formulate a CSP (and, in fact, any homomorphism problem) as a system of linear equations over $\{0,1\}$; then, the algorithms of the second type work by suitably modifying the system (in particular, extending the domain of its variables) in a way that it can be efficiently solved through variants of Gaussian elimination.